Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Introduction

-The remainder of the paper is organised into methods corresponding to different `genres' of \emph{PEML}, or different collective areas over the \emph{PEML} spectrum, as indicated in \Cref{fig:paper_layout}.
-We initiate with a discussion and corresponding examples that are closer to a \emph{white-box} approach in \Cref{sec:white_box}, where physics-based models are fused with data via a Bayesian Filtering (BF) approach, which assumes a transparent \emph{white} model structure.
-This is followed by \Cref{sec:black_box}, which shows a brief survey of methods which embed no prior knowledge on the underlying physics.
-After introducing the methods situated near the extreme ends of the presented spectrum, the main motivation of the paper (PEML) then begins.
-Firstly, \emph{physics-guided} methods in \Cref{sec:guided}, in which the physical models prescribed are of reasonable fidelity and, thus, are assumed to be significantly steer the learning process.
-These are neighboring the similarly strict construct of BF methods, and remain constrained and more heavily restricted over the embedded physics.
-Physics-guided methods do not require large amounts of data, as a result of the strictness of the physics embedding.
-However, depending on the formulation, or the type of method used, they can still suffer from data-sparsity.
-In \Cref{sec:informed}, \emph{physics-informed} methods are presented, which corresponds to shift towards more data-driven methods, but which retain a moderate total level of physics embedding.
-For these methods, the physics is embedded in a less constrained manner, i.e.\ it is weakly imposed.
-In this sense, they are often formed by way of minimising a loss or objective function, which vanishes when all the imposed physics are satisfied.
-The survey portion of the paper will conclude with discussion on \emph{physics-encoded} learners in \Cref{sec:encoded}.
+Firstly, \Cref{sec:guided} surveys and discusses \emph{physics-guided} machine learning (PGML) techniques, in which the physics model prescriptions are embedded as proposed solutions, and act in parallel to the data-driven learner in the full \emph{PEML} model architecture. \emph{PGML} schemes steer the learner toward a desired solution by prescribing models with a relatively large degree of strictness, therefore neighbouring the similarly strict construct of BF methods.
+Physics-guided methods often benefit from a reduced data requirement since the physics embedding allows for estimation in absence of dense observations from the system.
+However, depending on the formulation, or the type of method used, such schemes can still suffer from data-sparsity.
+In \Cref{sec:informed}, \emph{physics-informed} methods are presented, which correspond to a a heavier reliance on data,while still retaining a moderate reliance on the prescribed physics.
+These schemes are so named as physics is embedded as prior information, from which an objective or loss function is constructed, which the learner is prompted to follow.
+Compared to physics-guided methods, in physics-informed schemes, the physics is embedded in a less constrained manner, i.e.\ it is weakly imposed.
+In this sense, such schemes are often formed by way of minimising a loss or objective function, which vanishes when all the imposed physics are satisfied.
+The survey portion of the paper concludes with a discussion on \emph{physics-encoded} learners in \Cref{sec:encoded}.
 Physics-encoded methods embed the imposed physics directly within the architecture of the learner, via selection of operators, kernels, or transforms.
-As a result, these methods are often less restricted in the model (e.g.\ they may simply impose derivatives), but they are highly constrained in the fact that this imposed model is always adhered to.
+As a result, these methods are often less reliant on the model form (e.g.\ they may simply impose derivatives), but they are highly constrained in the fact that this imposed model is always adhered to.
+The position of \emph{PgNNs} and \emph{PINNs} compared to \emph{constrained Gaussian Processes} (CGPs) is less indicative of the higher requirement of \emph{GCPs} for data, but more indicative of the lower requirement of \emph{PgNNs} and \emph{PINNs} for data, as these methods are capable of proposing viable solutions with fewer data.
+However, this is dependent on the physics and ML model form, thus arrows are included to indicate their mobility on the spectrum.